 For example, a nurse who has their own company and comes by once a week to provide medical services to an aging parent is a contractor; a nanny who cares for your children in your home is an employee.
 For more information visit the IRS Publication 926

-The Social Security and Medicare wage threshold is $2,100 for 2018.
-This means that if you pay a household employee cash wages greater than $2,100 in 2018, then you do not have to report and pay Social Security and Medicare taxes on that employee's 2012 wages.
+The Social Security and Medicare wage threshold is $2,400 for 2022.
+This means that if you pay a household employee cash wages greater than $2,400 in 2022, then you have to report and pay Social Security and Medicare taxes on that employee's wages.
 For more information visit the IRS Publication 926

 Employers can expect to pay 9-11% of their employee's gross pay, including:

 For more information on tax calculations, it’s always better to speak to a specialist.
 Nanny Lane payroll specialists can give you the assistance you need.

 According to the Federal Labor Standards Act, all household employees must be paid at least minimum wage ($7.25/hour - higher in some states), however, benefits such as room and board can account for a portion of that wage if you have a live-in nanny.
 There is no limit to the number of hours an employee can work - provided there is a mutual agreement.
 However, overtime may be required in your state.
 Paid vacations, holidays, and sick days are not required by law but often provided by employers.

 Filing nanny payroll paperwork and can tedious.
 You'll have to complete Federal and State tax filings: monthly (income tax, medicare, social security taxes) and quarterly (unemployment taxes)